RESUME ADVICE

 Key takeaways

-• A resume is a job application document that highlights your relevant qualifications for a specific position.
+• A resume is a tailored document that highlights your qualifications for a specific job.

 A resume is a formal document that a job applicant creates to itemize their qualifications for a position.
 It usually includes work experience, education, skills and any other relevant information you want to share with your future employer.